zimfw/zimfw/modules/prompt/README.md

 Prompt
 ======

-Adds additional prompts and initializes the prompt system.
+Initializes and provides customizable prompt themes.

 A list of available prompts can be found by running `prompt -l`.